-Download the NPU codes: a current version of the C-NPU database (in English) is also available for direct download and as interactive search page.
+The current version of the C-NPU Database (in English) is available for direct download and as interactive search page.

 A larger set of NPU codes and associated terminological information may be downloaded.
 Updated versions are published each month.